LIVE · 526 PROCEDURES · 596 CLINICSLIVE · 526 PROCEDURES · 596 AUSTIN PROVIDERSVERIFIED

 Does the Rapamycin Therapy (mTOR Modulation) price include anesthesia and facility fees?+

-Can I use HSA or FSA funds?+
+Can I pay for Rapamycin Therapy (mTOR Modulation) with HSA or FSA funds?+

-Do I need a referral or insurance?+
+Do I need a referral or insurance for Rapamycin Therapy (mTOR Modulation) in Austin?+

-No insurance is required.
-Every price here is a cash-pay rate, and most Austin cash-pay clinics on MarketCare take self-referrals.
+No insurance is required: every Rapamycin Therapy (mTOR Modulation) price MarketCare lists is a cash-pay rate, and most of the Austin providers with verified prices take self-referrals.
 A few want a short intake or a quick consult visit first, so call the provider to confirm.

-Why is cash-pay often cheaper than using insurance?+
+Why is cash-pay Rapamycin Therapy (mTOR Modulation) often cheaper than using insurance?+

-Cash-pay rates skip claim coding, prior authorization, and facility markups, so they often run 40–70% below the insured rate for the same procedure.
+Cash-pay Rapamycin Therapy (mTOR Modulation) skips claim coding, prior authorization, and facility markups, so cash rates often run 40-70% below the insured rate for the same procedure in Austin.
 If you're close to hitting your deductible, running it through insurance may still be cheaper overall.

 ◆ COMMUNITY WIKI